-Figure 2 presents global distribution of plastics production in 2017.
-The EU accounts for around 18.5% of world production.
-China produces more plastic than any other country, at 29.4% of global production.
+Figure 2 presents the global distribution of plastics production in 2020.
+The EU accounts for around 15% of world production.
+China produces more plastic than any other country, at 32% of global production.

-In Europe, plastics demand from converters in the EU-28, Norway and Switzerland was 51.2 MTs in 2017.
+In Europe, plastics demand from converters in the EU-27, United Kingdom, Norway, and Switzerland was 49.1 Mt in 2020.
 Demand expressed as tonnage of virgin resin processed by European converters by country is shown in Figure 3.
-The major plastic-consuming countries are Germany, Italy and France which together account for around 48% of the EU market of converters to plastic products [1].
+The major plastic-consuming countries are Germany, Italy, and France which together account for around 46.7% of the EU market of converters to plastic products [1].